Mendasp/NS2Plus/README.md

 Latest changes
 ==============
 - 17/06/2014
-	- Made Shotgun lights show number of shells loaded (Thanks remi.D!)
+	- Shotgun lights now show number of shells loaded (Thanks remi.D!)
+	- Gestating teammates will show what type of egg they are (Thanks remi.D!)
+	- Phase Gates will always show their destination (Thanks remi.D!)
+	- Gorge tunnels will always show their destination (Thanks remi.D!)
+	- Gorge tunnels will show who dropped it if you look at it (Thanks remi.D!)

 - 16/06/2014 (Build 266):
 	- Changed IP and Armory hitboxes so the arms don't block bullets.